200 Madison Avenue: 1960s to 1990s

 Maurice Urdang & Associates sold 200 Madison Avenue in 1965 to a syndicate that included Harry Helmsley, Lawrence Wien, and George V. Comfort.
 The New York Times reported that the building had been "recently modernized" with new air-conditioning and elevator systems.
 In the 1960s and 1970s, the building also housed tenants such as the Houston Chemical Corporation, mail-order company Aldens Inc., Oxford University Press, and Partnership for New York City.
 Joseph Bernstein and his brother Ralph Bernstein acquired 200 Madison Avenue in November 1983.
 The acquisition cost $50 million.
 At some point in the 1980s, Helmsley sold his interest in the building's ownership.

-In 1986, the Bernsteins were found to have been working on behalf of Philippine president Ferdinand Marcos, who had intended the building and several others as a gift for his wife Imelda.
+In 1986, a United States House of Representatives committee found that the Bernsteins had been working on behalf of Philippine president Ferdinand Marcos, who had intended the building and several others as a gift for his wife Imelda.
 The Washington Post reported that in coded cables between the Marcos family and their alleged "front" in Manhattan, Gliceria Tantoco, 200 Madison Avenue was referred to using the code word "Midtown Cement".
 Around that time, 200 Madison Avenue and three other buildings reportedly owned by the Marcoses were placed for sale.
-Marcos was forced out of office in 1986, and his assets within U.S. banking channels were frozen.
+After Marcos was forced out of office, the administration of his successor Corazon Aquino froze Marcos's assets within U.S. banking channels in March 1986.
 As a result, although the building incurred $1 million in taxes for the 1986–1987 fiscal year, the tax bills went unpaid.
-After a U.S. circuit court ruled to block the sale of the Marcos properties in November 1986, the administration of Philippine president Corazon Aquino filed a lawsuit against the Marcos estate to obtain title to the buildings.
+After a U.S. circuit court ruled to block the sale of the Marcos properties in November 1986, the Aquino administration filed a lawsuit against the Marcos estate to obtain title to the buildings.

 The Aquino administration attempted in early 1989 to sell the four Marcos properties to Morris Bailey for $398 million.
-That year, a federal judge was considering placing the building for sale at a foreclosure auction.
+That year, federal judge Pierre N. Leval was considering placing the building for sale at a foreclosure auction.
 The foreclosure auction was not scheduled for at least a year.
 The land under the building was owned by Alexander DiLorenzo III, who was facing financial issues of his own after 87 people died in the Happy Land fire, which had occurred at another property he owned.
 The deed to the building was conveyed to 200 Madison Associates LP, a Delaware corporation, in 1993.
 The buyers paid $25 million, half of it in cash.
 Afterward, George V. Comfort and the Loeb Realty and Development Corporation owned the building's fee, while DiLorenzo owned the land underneath it.
 By then, the area was a hub for publishing companies.
 The Berkley Publishing Group occupied 200 Madison Avenue, and Oxford University Press was moving across the street to the B. Altman Building, having occupied 200 Madison Avenue for over two decades.
 By 1995, the owners of the leasehold had also purchased the land for $16.7 million.